smart-edge-open/specs/doc/applications-onboard/openness-network-edge-vm-support.md

       ```shell
       [root@controller ~]# kubectl get services -A | grep cdi-uploadproxy
       ```
-  4. Create and upload the image to PVC via CDI
+  4. Create and upload the image to PVC via CDI:
-      > Note: There is currently a limitation when using the CDI together with CMK (Intel's CPU Manager for Kubernetes), the CDI upload pod will fail to deploy on the node due to K8s node taint provided by CMK, for a workaround please see the [limitations section](#cdi-image-upload-fails-when-cmk-is-enabled).
+       >**NOTE**: There is currently a limitation when using the CDI together with CMK (Intel's CPU Manager for Kubernetes).
+The CDI upload pod will fail to deploy on the node due to K8s node taint provided by CMK.
+For a workaround, see the [limitations section](#cdi-image-upload-fails-when-cmk-is-enabled).
       ```shell
       [root@controller ~]# kubectl virt image-upload dv centos-dv --image-path=/root/kubevirt/CentOS-7-x86_64-GenericCloud-1907.qcow2 --insecure --size=15Gi --storage-class=local-storage --uploadproxy-url=https://<cdi-proxy-ip>:443